-Southern Wesleyan University has developed a well-rounded program of financial aid to assist students in their quest for a college education.
-Each student is given personal consideration, and an attempt is made to fit the financial aid package to the student's need.
+Southern Wesleyan University offers financial aid to assist students in their quest for a college education.
+Each student is given personal consideration, and every attempt is made to fit the financial aid package to the student's need.

-Financial aid consists of two basic types: institutional aid and government aid.
-In most cases, a student is eligible for institutional financial aid only if a traditional campus student enrolled for at least 12 semester hours of credit.
+There are two types of financial aid: institutional aid and government aid.
+In most cases, a student is eligible for institutional financial aid only if he/she is enrolled for at least 12 semester hours of credit.
 Under certain conditions, a part-time student in the last semester of attendance before graduation may be eligible for prorated institutional financial aid.
 Details are available in the Office of Financial Aid.
-Also, certain kinds of federal aid are available to those registered for less than a full load.
-Institutional aid is limited to a maximum of 128 hours of undergraduate, graduation-credit work attempted; developmental courses give institutional (non-graduation) credit only and may be covered on a one-time basis, as well.
+Also, certain kinds of federal aid are available to those who are registered as a part time student.

+Institutional aid is limited to a maximum of 128 hours of undergraduate, graduation-credit work attempted.
+Developmental courses give institutional (non-graduation) credit only and may be covered on a one-time basis, as well.